jebrii/altair-ui-team-exam/README.md

 the passed in results props upon render.
 This way, changing the sort order and passing in new search results are entirely independent and do not overwrite eachother.

+### Future Features

+#### Pagination

+In future, I would add pagination to this app.
+GitHub returns only 50 entries per request, so I'd want the user to be able to click "more" (or something to that effect) and be able to get a new batch of results.

+#### Render Table on with Results

+I think it's ugly that the ResultsList table is still rendered when there are no results.
+I would have the rendering be conditional upon there being props.
+This is easy, but out of scope and low on the priority list.

+#### Notify User when Query Response is Empty

+There also should be a "No entries found" feature when the query returns no results.

+#### Allow Drilling in to Individual Positions

+Positions should be click-able, at which point, more details would come up in a modal.
+This modal might include an image from the company, a detailed description, and a link to apply.

+#### Allow Adding / Removing Columns

+Given the modularity of columns I've allowed for (with the "columns" object in App), we could make it so that the user could use checkboxes to change which columns are showed in the table.
+This would require "columns" to be moved to the App's state and would need a handler method.
+It would also require all the data to be given to App from GitHubAPI.js (currently, only the necessary columns are passed).

 ### Binding and Arrow Functions

 One of the benefits of arrow functions inheriting the "this" of their parent scope